OS: Android 10 with One UI

 But then, you’ll go to do something routine on the Galaxy A51, like open Chrome or swipe up to reveal the app drawer, and there will be a delay, or an animation that stutters unexpectedly.
 Scrolling through restaurant listings in Google Maps feels sluggish at times, and the camera typically hesitates to launch unless it’s recently been opened.

 Some of these annoyances have been typical of cheap phones in the past, but they’re harder to excuse given the recent competition in the segment.
-The new iPhone SE feels every bit as responsive as an iPhone 11 Pro, given that it utilizes the same A13 Bionic processor, while the Pixel 3a’s user experience is comparable with that of Google’s flagships.
+The new iPhone SE feels every bit as responsive as an iPhone 11 Pro, given that it utilizes the same A13 Bionic processor.
+You can see more details in our Galaxy A51 vs. iPhone SE face-off.
+Meanwhile, the Pixel 3a’s user experience is comparable with that of Google’s flagships.
 Using the A51, I couldn’t help but think that a $400 Galaxy phone should be snappier than this.

 The benchmarks illustrate the problem.
 The Galaxy A51 managed a score of just 1,293 in the multicore Geekbench 5 test.
 The Pixel 3a from last year beats it, at 1,336, while the $249 Moto G Power turned in a respectable 1,387.
 (It’s almost unfair to highlight the iPhone SE’s result here, but if you’re curious, it was 3,226.)